zombiezen/tailscale-lb/README.md

 ## Status

 **This project is largely a proof-of-concept/prototype.**
-Having [virtual IPs for services on Tailscale][] has been discussed upstream, but I had a need for this on my own Tailnet.
+Having [virtual IPs for services on Tailscale][] has been discussed upstream and may land eventually, but I had an immediate need for this on my own Tailnet.

 I'm sharing the code for this in the interest of sharing the results of my experimentation,